LKOC sponsors several wonderful programs at the Women’s Community Correctional Center (WCCC) here in Kailua, as part of our LKOC/WCCC Partnership.

 “LEARNING TO GROW” IN THE MEDIA

-LKOC recently received a $5000 grant from the Women’s Fund of Hawai’i for an innovative project at WCCC called “Goats in the Garden”.
+In 2019, LKOC received a $5000 grant from the Women’s Fund of Hawai’i for an innovative project at WCCC called “Goats in the Garden”.

 A herd of four small goats is now part of the program at the LTG Garden Nursery.
 The goats were hand raised on the Island of Hawaii, specifically for this project.
 Staff, inmates, and volunteers have worked together to transform an old shed into a goat home, and the goats will move around grazing and maintaining the invasive undergrowth around the garden nursery.